-Founded in 1923 by the Village Improvement Association (VIA), our energies are always directed toward fulfilling a key phrase in our Mission Statement: to provide a responsive, healing environment.
-A guiding force behind the founding of Doylestown Hospital, the VIA--which still oversees the governance of the hospital today--recognized the need for public health initiatives and community healthcare services and began with the employment of a Visiting Nurse in 1916.
+Founded in 1923 by the Village Improvement Association (VIA), which still oversees the governance of the hospital--recognized the need for public health initiatives and began with the employment of a Visiting Nurse in 1916.
 The VIA, together with local medical professionals and the Doylestown community, opened the Doylestown Emergency Hospital, an eight-bed facility, at Pine and Oakland in 1923.
-Doylestown Hospital is now licensed for 232 beds at the present West State Street facility.
-The VIA is nationally recognized as the only Women's Club to own and operate a community hospital.
+Today, the hospital has 232 beds and a Medical Staff of more than 435 physicians in over 50 specialties offering a comprehensive continuum of services from childbirth to end-of-life care.

-Areas of clinical emphasis now include cardiology and cardiovascular surgery, maternal-child health, emergency medicine, critical care, cancer care, radiation oncology, interventional radiology, orthopedics, gastroenterology, pulmonology, urology, rehabilitation and robotic surgery.
+Areas of clinical emphasis include cardiology and cardiovascular surgery, maternal care health, pediatric care, emergency medicine, critical care, cancer care, radiation oncology, interventional radiology, orthopedics, gastroenterology, pulmonology, urology, rehabilitation and robotic surgery.

-In pursuit of this mission, we combine the creative energies of Medical Staff, Board, Associates and Volunteers to make Doylestown Hospital a place where each patient and family feels healed and whole, even when disease cannot be cured.
+In pursuit of this mission, we combine the creative energies of Medical Staff, Board, Associates and Volunteers to make Doylestown Hospital a place where each patient and family feels healed and whole.

 With the best of tradition and technology, we will contribute to the health of the community we serve.